blonded04/nearsoccer/README.md

 To download `.exe` file for Windows x64 head to *releases* tab.

-You can play *Nearsoccer* not just through LAN, but also through global network via *Hamachi* :)
+You can play *Nearsoccer* not only through LAN, but also through global network via *Hamachi* :)

 ### Getting source code